COVID-19 Vaccine Frequently Asked Questions

 - Are there long-term side effects caused by mRNA COVID-19 vaccines?
 How do we know?

-While it’s difficult to definitively say whether or not there are long-term side-effects, the medical and scientific community is confident in the long-term safety of the mRNA COVID-19 vaccines.
+The medical and scientific community is confident in the long-term safety of the mRNA COVID-19 vaccines.

 According to the USA Centers for Disease Control, “Researchers have been studying and working with mRNA vaccines for decades. mRNA vaccines have been studied before for flu, Zika, rabies, and cytomegalovirus (CMV).
 As soon as the necessary information about the virus that causes COVID-19 was available, scientists began designing the mRNA instructions for cells to build the unique spike protein into an mRNA vaccine."
 In addition, cancer research has used mRNA to trigger the immune system to target specific cancer cells.
 Decades of studying mRNA have shown no long-term side-effects.